jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 # Spatial Statistical Analysis of Vegetation Health (NDVI) and Its Relationship with Rainfall and Temperature

+## **About**

+This project explores the spatial distribution of vegetation health, represented by NDVI, and investigates its relationship with climatic factors like rainfall and temperature using spatial statistical techniques.
+It employs Moran's I to assess spatial autocorrelation, spatial regression to quantify the influence of climatic variables on NDVI while accounting for spatial dependencies, and kriging to interpolate NDVI values and predict spatial patterns.
+The analysis integrates GIS and remote sensing data, offering insights into vegetation dynamics for ecological monitoring and conservation planning.

 ## **Objective**

 To analyze the spatial distribution of vegetation health using NDVI and investigate its relationship with rainfall and temperature using spatial statistical techniques such as Moran's I, spatial regression, and kriging.